Paraphidippus aurantius female

 Paraphidippus aurantius is quite variable in appearance, owing somewhat to the iridescent scales that appear as different colors depending on the observer’s point of view.
 Additionally, the color of some of the markings can range from a light golden brown to white.

 The female has a band of light-colored scales extending from the eyes around the lateral margins of the cephalothorax and also around the sides of the abdomen.
 The dorsal surfaces of both the cephalothorax and abdomen are a light reddish-brown with iridescent green scales.
 The eyes are surrounded by a patch of black scales.
-The abdomen has four pair of white spots--the third pair elongated laterally--and orange spots midway on the sides of the abdomen.
+The abdomen has four pairs of white spots—the third pair elongated laterally—and orange spots midway on the sides of the abdomen.
 The legs are brown, with the first pair having black bands.
 Males are much darker, which makes the abdominal spots stand out while the orange spots are harder to see.
-Females are 8 to 12 millimeters long, while males 7 are 10 millimeters in length.
+Females are 8 to 12 millimeters long, while males are 7 to 10 millimeters in length.